 An easy way to remember this is to think of the “L” in LDL as LOW and the “H” in HDL as HIGH And thus your goal is to have lower LDL and higher HDL.

-How To Lower Your “Bad’ LDL Cholesterol
+How To Improve Your “Bad’ LDL Cholesterol

 A proper diet and exercise will help improve your LDL levels….
-And I’ll discussed these two topics in detail in a different article.
+And I’ll discuss these two topics in detail in a different article.
 But what’s important to know is that as stated earlier, most of your cholesterol is made in your liver (80%)… and NOT from the foods you eat.

 I know this because this is exactly the problems I ran into with lowering my parent’s cholesterol, levels back in 1998.